“Storytelling Phenomenon” – Nest Collective

 “We absolutely loved your events – they were such a huge success!”
 Festival Director, Henley Literary Festival

-Museums and Heritage: Design Museum, London Guildhall Crypt, Museum of London Docklands, V&A Museum of Childhood, The National Trust (various), London Transport Museum, the Garden Museum, Dulwich Picture Gallery, Lauderdale House and many more.
+Museums and Heritage: National Gallery, British Library, Design Museum, London Guildhall, the Museum of London, V&A Museum of Childhood, National Trust (various), The Royal Parks (various) London Transport Museum, Garden Museum, Dulwich Picture Gallery, Barbican Centre, Lauderdale House, The Postal Museum and many more.

-Academic: University College London (UCL): Provost award-winning public engagement projects.
-Educational stories about medicine for medical students the Royal Free Hospital, special story-walk and performance for Fulbright Scholars for Kings College London.
-Specially commissioned tour and performance for the College of Liberal Arts, University of Minnesota… Regular performances and workshops for undergraduates and practitioners in childcare and social care.
+Academic: “Beyond Notability” new project for 2023-4 at University of London.
+University College London (UCL): Provost award-winning public engagement project.
+Educational stories about medicine for medical students the Royal Free Hospital, events with Royal College of Music, commissioned event for London College of Fashion, guest lecturer for Camberwell College of Arts… story events for the children of students at Kings College London.
+Special performance for the College of Liberal Arts, University of Minnesota… working with curators to help tell People’s Stories at Imperial War Museum…various performances and workshops for undergraduates and practitioners in childcare and social care.

-Corporate/Business: Performances, training or workshops for Lloyds Bank, Johnson & Johnson, BNP Paribas International, “Training to Teach” for doctors at UCL Medical School, “startup storytelling” for entrepreneurs, promotions and projects for Pret A Manger, Start Rite shoes, Arthritis Research UK, Hunter Boots, Ward Homes, Peabody Housing trust, PECAN, Renaisi and many more.
+PR/Charities/Business: Performances, training or workshops for Lloyds Bank, Johnson & Johnson, BNP Paribas International, Charles Russell Speechlys.
+After dinner storytelling for journalists at the Austrian Tourist board’s Winter launch.
+“Training to Teach” for doctors at UCL Medical School, National Geographic Store, “startup storytelling” for entrepreneurs, promotions and projects for Pret A Manger, Start Rite shoes, Arthritis Research UK, Hunter Boots, Ward Homes, Peabody Housing trust, Bede House, PECAN, Renaisi and many more.

-plus TV and radio appearances and countless schools, festivals and community organisations all over the UK but especially in London!
+plus TV and radio appearances and countless schools, festivals, libraries and community organisations all over the UK and in various countries across the world… but especially in London!